 Governing Authority

-All participating vessels must comply with U.S. Coast Guard regulations and Sail4th 250 operational guidelines.
-Event organizers, harbor authorities, and law enforcement agencies may issue operational directives that vessels must follow.
+Anchorages are regulated under federal law, including 33 CFR Part 110 and all participating vessels must comply with U.S. Coast Guard regulations.
+The COTP, harbor authorities, and law enforcement agencies may issue operational directives that vessels must follow.

 Failure to comply with safety or operational requirements may result in fines and/or removal from the event area.